Documentation

 • Three source types: "Add link" (any page by URL), "Add site pages" (pick from the brand's sitemap), and "Upload files" (a deck, a guide, a price list).
 Everything important about the brand lives in one place

-• Each source is indexed — split into fragments (chunks) the model later uses to find exact facts.
-The table shows the status ("Indexed"), the fragment count, and the update date.
-Indexing and re-indexing cost 1 credit per source
+• Each source is split into chunks the model later uses to find exact facts.
+The table shows the source title and address, the status, the chunk count, and the update date; columns are sortable, and the source search helps once the list grows

 • Indexed sources are blended into brief and article generation as verified brand facts.
 These are the "Citable facts" from the content plan — numbers and wording come from your materials, not from the model's general knowledge